MMZK1526/Haskell-Graphs/README.md

 Minimum Spanning Tree of weighted undirected graphs with Prim's Algorithm and Kruskal's Algorithm.

 * `primMST :: Graph a => a -> Maybe a`
-  * Generates the Minimum Spanning Tree via Prim's Algorithm;
+  * Generates the Minimum Spanning Tree via Prim's Algorithm.
-  * The polymorphic type `a` represents the graph.
   * **Argument 1:**
     * The graph.
   * **Result:**